The Benefits of Fermentation Redundancy

 With our current expansion, we had to think in terms of two of everything.
 If one piece of equipment breaks, you can still move forward while you are dealing with fixing the problem.
 As a picture is worth a thousand words, here are a few that capture MDG’s redundancy focus.
 Basically, we have at least two fermentors, centrifuges, freeze dryers, sterilizers, production freezers, boilers, air compressors and -80 C freezers.
 We also have a backup generator and a second building that stores our cultures in a second location away from our fermentors.

-For many years we lived off one fermentor.
-But we cheated the lack of redundancy by basically building redundancy into our spare parts program.
+For many years we lived off of one fermentor, but we cheated the lack of redundancy by basically building redundancy into our spare parts program.
 Other than the tank, we felt we had two of everything: pumps, valves, shafts and so forth that could be switched out very rapidly, having the spare parts ready and waiting.
 That is still a part of our everyday life, even with duplicate equipment.

 Our backup generator and second building also provide redundancy.
 While we can’t have two electrical utility companies, we can have a backup generator that will keep things running during electrical outages and brown outs.
 The second building is less obvious.
 We store our culture inventory in one building and our ability to produce culture in a different building.
 In the case of a disaster, we have the option to either live off our inventory for a few months or quickly get our tanks up and running to replace inventory.
 While not ideal, this scenario would be better than a “poke in the eye”.
 That means we have to keep the inventory ahead of the need.